 The Department runs a range of activities for schools and colleges to enthuse and inspire students about electronic engineering and raise awareness of the opportunities in the field.

-The ATI also participates in the outreach activities run by the Faculty of Engineering and Physical Sciences.
-If you have a specific idea, or you would like to find out what the Faculty can offer, please get in touch with the Faculty Schools Liaison Officer:
+If you have a specific idea, or you would like to find out what we can offer, please get in touch with the Faculty Widening Participation Support Officer:

 You can also find out more about what we offer on the central University Schools and Colleges pages.